ACoAs : OVER-Controlling Ourselves (Part 3)

 PSYCHOLOGICAL Extremes

-Under-Controlling Ourselves
+Under-Controlling Ourself

 The original Laundry List says “We became addicted to excitement” from being exposed as kids to endless chaos, danger & unpredictability.
 Now we think ‘drama’ & anxiety are normal, constantly recreating it in our life to keep the adrenalin going.